-If you are a State employee who is married to another State employee/retiree:
+If you are a State employee who is covered by another State employee/retiree:

-If you are married to another eligible State employee or retiree, you are potentially eligible for benefits one of two ways - as an employee or as a dependent.
-However, current rules do not allow you to carry two enrollments at the same time in the same category of State-sponsored insurances (i.e., health care, dental care, vision care, or life insurance).
+If you are married to or are an eligible dependent of another eligible state employee or retiree, you are potentially eligible for benefits one of two ways - as an employee or as a dependent.
+However, current rules do not allow you to carry two enrollments at the same time in the same category of state-sponsored insurances (e.g., health, dental, vision, or life insurance).
 You can only enroll once.
 The reason is simple.
-The State covers a portion of each enrolled person's total premium.
+The state covers a portion of each enrolled person's total premium.
 Two premiums are not payable for the same person.
-Therefore, state-employed couples can carry their insurance coverages separately (each as employees) or as one family enrollment with dependent/spouse coverage.
+Therefore, state-employed married couples or state-employed parents/guardians and their state-employed eligible dependent can carry their insurance coverages separately (each as employees) or as one family enrollment with dependent coverage.